facebookincubator/hsthrift/README.md

 Support for building hsthrift with the Meta getdeps.py tool is available.
 This avoids the need for sudo access to install folly and other dependencies.

-You should have installed:
+You should have installed the libraries mentioned above, as well as:
 ```
 apt install  \
     ninja-build \
     cmake
 ```

-Then build and install the hsthrift source dependencies:
+Now build and install the hsthrift source dependencies:
 ```
 ./new_install_deps.sh